massgov/mayflower/packages/assets/README.md

 The styles provided by this package require compiling with a tool that supports the [npm sass package](https://www.npmjs.com/package/sass).

 ## License
-Please note that the fonts and the svg-icons are licensed only for the usage on websites that are **owned by the Commonwealth of Massachusetts**.
+Please note that the fonts and the icons are licensed only for the usage on websites that are **owned by the Commonwealth of Massachusetts**.
 Mayflower is currently using a licensed web font Texta and purchased [Smashing Icons](https://smashicons.com/) for some icons.

 ## Texta License
 Fontspring grants Licensee a perpetual, worldwide, non-exclusive and non-transferrable license to install the Texta as webfont on Websites that are owned by the Commonwealth of Massachusetts using the @font-face selector in CSS files.
 For other usage, you may have to acquire an additional license through Fontsprint.